 7.1 The University will provide an appropriate and qualified supervision team with the relevant subject expertise.
+The full supervision team is appointed at Project Approval, or in the case of Professional Doctorate, following successful completion of the taught element.
 A student will have at least two, but not normally more than three supervisors.

-A permanent member of staff will be appointed to the team and will be designated as the Principal Supervisor.
+A permanent member of staff will be appointed to the team and will be designated as the Principal Supervisor for the duration of the student's registration.
 The student and Principal Supervisor will meet (or make contact) on a regular basis and will maintain a formal record of each meeting.
 As a minimum, this will be 10 times per year annually for full-time students, and 6 times per year annually for part-time students.
-The Principal Supervisor has responsibility for the overall management and quality assurance of the student's supervision; for monitoring timely student progress towards the academic level required of the award; and for feeding back to the student both formally and informally his/her assessment of student performance.
+The Principal Supervisor has responsibility for the overall management and quality assurance of the student's supervision; for monitoring timely student progress towards the academic level required of the award; and for feeding back to the student both formally and informally assessment of student performance.
 The requirement for contact between Principal Supervisor and student enables close monitoring and feedback on the student's progress to be maintained (see regulation 5.2 previously).
 Routinely at those meetings, the Principal Supervisor should discuss with the student the level required for the research degree award and comment on whether (in the Supervisor's academic judgement) the student's engagement with the research programme is at the right level and that progress is timely.
 This makes it possible to address any difficulties at an early stage.

 - 7.2 Where the Principal Supervisor is to be absent from the University for more than one month (e.g. through illness), it is the responsibility of the supervision team to notify the relevant Faculty PGR Committee who will make arrangements for another member of the student's supervision team to take over the role and responsibilities of Principal Supervisor until such time as the original Principal Supervisor returns to the University. - 7.3 Satisfactory progress must be made throughout the programme with regard to the required level of timely academic achievement.
 The Principal Supervisor monitors satisfactory and timely progress throughout the programme in the normal course of supervision, via formal meetings with the student.
-Where the Principal Supervisor judges that this is not being achieved, the procedures described in the Handbook of Student Regulations (Research), Annex 1: Failure to Demonstrate Satisfactory Academic
+Where the Principal Supervisor judges that this is not being achieved, the procedures described in the Handbook of Student Regulations (Research), Annex 1: Failure to Demonstrate Satisfactory Academic Performance. - 7.4 The relevant Committee (Faculty PGR Committee) approves a proposal for change in supervision arrangements. - 7.5 The supervision team must have both subject and practice expertise, sufficient to advise the candidate throughout the period on the planning and execution of professional practice which has depth and complexity appropriate to the degree. - 7.6 Collaboration with professional colleagues and the profession in the course of the studies and the preparation of the research submission (thesis or equivalent) is encouraged.